Stellarium (software)

-Stellarium is a free and open-source planetarium, licensed under the terms of the GNU General Public License version 2, available for Linux, Windows, and macOS.
-A port of Stellarium called Stellarium Mobile is available for Android, iOS, and Symbian as a paid version, being developed by Noctua Software.
+Stellarium is a free and open-source planetarium, licensed under the terms of the GNU General Public License version 2 or any later version, available for Linux, Windows, and macOS.
+A port of Stellarium called Stellarium Mobile is available for Android and iOS.
+These have a limited functionality, lacking some features of the desktop version.
 All versions use OpenGL to render a realistic projection of the night sky in real time.

 Stellarium was featured on SourceForge in May 2006 as Project of the Month.

 History

 In 2006, Stellarium 0.7.1 won a gold award in the Education category of the Les Trophées du Libre free software competition.

-A modified version of Stellarium has been used by the MeerKAT project as a virtual sky display showing where the antennae of the radiotelescope are pointed.
+A modified version of Stellarium has been used by the MeerKAT project as a virtual sky display showing where the antennae of the radio telescope are pointed.

 In December 2011, Stellarium was added as one of the "featured applications" in the Ubuntu Software Center.

 Planetarium dome projection

 The fisheye and spherical mirror distortion features allow Stellarium to be projected onto domes.
 Spherical mirror distortion is used in projection systems that use a digital video projector and a first surface convex spherical mirror to project images onto a dome.
 Such systems are generally cheaper than traditional planetarium projectors and fish-eye lens projectors and for that reason are used in budget and home planetarium setups where projection quality is less important.

 Various companies which build and sell digital planetarium systems use Stellarium, such as e-Planetarium.

 Digitalis Education Solutions, which helped develop Stellarium, created a fork called Nightshade which was specifically tailored to planetarium use.